citusdata/citus_docs/admin_guide/cluster_management.rst

    Citus versions before 9.2.4 require a restart for existing connections to be closed.

    For these versions a reload of the configuration does not trigger connection ending and subsequent reconnecting.
 Instead the server should be restarted to enforce all connections to use the new settings.

-Citus Enterprise Edition includes an extra table used to set sensitive connection credentials.
-This is fully configurable per host/user.
-It's easier than managing ``.pgpass`` files through the cluster and additionally supports certificate authentication.

 .. code-block:: postgresql